Your social recruiting agency – social media recruiting since 2010

 Twitter, Facebook, Instagram and LinkedIn offer potentially useful tools for social media recruitment.
 With Twitter, companies can share links to open positions, news about their company, and more.
 Facebook offers similar tools but also offers the ability to share photos and videos.
 Instagram is an ideal place to share photos and videos that highlight your company culture, showcase new products and services, etc. In addition, many social media platforms offer advanced search capabilities, which are very useful for social media recruiting.
 These advanced features will help you learn more about your social recruiting's current audience and find the right audiences for the future.

-Facebook's graphic search allows you to search various user profile variables such as: B. location, interests, areas of study, etc. For example, you can search for items as specific as "people interested in SEO marketing who live in Los Angeles."
+Facebook's graphic search allows you to search various user profile variables such as: B. location, interests, areas of study, etc. For example, you can search for items as specific as “People who work at SEOmarketing and live in Los Angeles.

 Twitter's advanced search has more limitations than Facebook.
 However, you can also search for people using specific phrases, hashtags, and keywords.

 The most effective social media tool for social network recruitment is LinkedIn.
 Because the site is designed for job seekers, employers, and professional networking, it leverages a wide range of features to highlight your company culture and woo potential applicants.

 LinkedIn also offers an advanced people search.
 This tool offers search capabilities that are of great use to recruiters.
 Many of these search functions are free.
 However, some require a LinkedIn Premium account.